-How to reset this New Year
+How To Reset This New Year

 At daveynutrition, our leading values are evidence, practical and fun.

-Practical – it must be achievable and be something you can do everyday
+Practical – it must be achievable and be something you can do everyday.

-Fun – It must be enjoyable or it won’t be sustainable
+Fun – It must be enjoyable or it won’t be sustainable.

-With the start of a new year comes a great opportunity to celebrate another lap around the sun, another year lived and a fresh start for the next 12 months that lie ahead.
+With the start of a new year comes a great opportunity to celebrate another year lived and a fresh start for the next 12 months that lie ahead.
 There is something a little bit nostalgic and emotional about the end of a year.
+We look back on what has changed over the year, what has stayed the same, goals we achieved and goals we didn’t.
+We think about loved ones lost and appreciate new friendships and connections over the past 12 months.

-One behaviour such as eating a nourishing meal or going for a walk today will not add years to our life or promise to protect against disease but our day to day behaviours will accumulate over the course of the week, month, year and lifetime.
+The most common causes of death are often preventable with the correct lifestyle and dietary practices – heart disease, diabetes, chronic respiratory diseases, stroke and many cancers (WHO, 2017).
+One behaviour such as eating a nourishing, nutritious meal or going for a walk today will not add years to our life or promise to protect against disease, but our day to day behaviours will accumulate over the course of the week, month, year and lifetime.

+To achieve meaningful health outcomes and behaviour change, we should consider repeated performance of those behaviours over a prolonged period.
 Similarly, we should consider the more unhelpful behaviours which may include drinking a glass of wine after work or skipping the gym to stay late at work.
 This behaviour will not lead to detrimental consequences if carried out once or even occasionally, however, if the behaviour is carried out regularly over a prolonged period, the consequences accumulate and the effects will reveal themselves.

 January Motivation

 We may be aware of our values, for example, you value your health and you have recognised that you feel better when you eat a well balanced diet.
-However motivation to go food shopping, meal meals and cook may slip from time to time.
+However motivation to go food shopping, make meals and cook may slip from time to time.
 This is why it can be more useful to incorporate these behaviours into your daily habits, rather than relying on motivation to guide you.

-Habits are cue-dependent, in psychology a habit is a process where exposure to a certain cue will automatically trigger an impulse to act.
+Habit formation can play a useful role in successful behaviour change.
+A strong habit tends to dominate over motivational intentions.
+Habits are cue-dependent.
+In psychology, a habit is a process where exposure to a certain cue will automatically trigger an impulse to act.
 This is said to be because of a learned association between the cue and the action (Gardner, 2015).
-They are also said to be learned through repetition that is context-dependent (Lally, van Jaarsveld, Potts, & Wardle, 2010).

 For example, you may build the habit of writing a shopping list after dinner on a Sunday.